Yantras for Chakras

-Chakras are very popular.
-You probably have seen pictures representing each of the chakras.
-Do you know these geometric images are yantras?
+Chakras are the new age trend; you probably have seen pictures representing each of them.
+But, do you know that the geometric figures are yantras?

 Yantras are geometrical representations that have a consecrated sound called mantra.
-The yantras for chakras are linked to the bija mantra of each chakra.
+The yantras for chakras are linked to the bija or seed mantra of each chakra.
 Yantras are powerful tools used in meditation.

 Yantras are not well known or understood.
 Sometimes yantras are confused with mandalas.
-But they have various differences, the main one is their association with a mantra and with the power of a deity.
+But they have differences; the main ones are their association with a mantra and a deity’s power.
 Yantras for chakras show new insights into the spiritual and mystical power of using these tools during meditation.

 Talking about chakras is talking about the flow of energy in our body.
 Ancient cultures understood the energy systems in the body and developed methods to work with these energies.
 Chakras form part of your energy body.
 The energy body has a vibrational frequency that acts as your life blueprint.

 Chakras are wheels of energy or vortexes in your body.
 The awakening of the chakras can raise the Kundalini energy, which leads to higher consciousness.

 Chakras are energy centres that always have energy passing through them.
 But sometimes they may not be working at their full potential.

 Chakras can have low activity, a balanced and healthy activity, or an overactivity.
 Underactivity or overactivity will bring unbalance to your body and mind.

 When the chakras are in balance, you are in harmony, your health is good, and life, in general, flows better.
 When the chakras are out of balance or blocked, you will experience emotional distress or disease.

 When your chakras are awake, your mind changes.
 You can have balance in your life and your relationships.
 Your whole being is in harmony, and you can experience fulfilment.
 By using mantras, meditation, pranayama, and asanas, you can bring your chakras to health.